 Before you connect the cables, here are some things you should know.
 Positive (+) will go to positive (+) and negative (-) will go to negative (-) or a metal engine part.
-Don't connect (+) to (-) or you'll get a short that would damage the battery and maybe other parts, too.
+Don't connect positive (+) to negative (-) or you'll get a short that would damage the battery and maybe other parts, too.